-Belief
+Agent Belief

 - Context:

-- It can (typically) be formed by a Belief Forming Process.
+- It can typically be formed by a Belief Forming Process.

-- It can (typically) be represented within a Cognitive Processing System (such as a Forebrain).
+- It can typically be represented within a Cognitive Processing System (such as a Forebrain).

-- It can (typically) be a member of a Belief Set.
+- It can typically be a member of a Belief Set.

-- It can (often) influence Decision Making.
+- It can typically influence Agent Decision through agent belief integration mechanism.

 - ...